hamedzeinalzadeh/bash-tutorials/01-Build-a-bash-script/README.md

 <br>:link: [www.chmod-calculator.com](https://chmod-calculator.com/)

 For example:  744(rwxr--r--)
-## :bulb: Making scripts accessible
+## :bulb: Making Scripts Accessible
 To make bash scripts accessible from any directory on your device, you can pass the steps below, but occasionally, it is not recommended for security reasons.
 - Add your custom directory to the `PATH`  by editing your `~/.profile`.
 You can use any editor like `vim` or `nano` to open the `~/.profile` file and add the command below at the end of the file.